'Fafnir guarding the gold hoard' by Arthur Rackham.

 ‘How do I know you are not lying to me?’
 Andvari said.

 Loki stomped his foot.
 ‘Me, tell a lie?
 Certainly not!
 Not a day goes by without someone telling me how honest I am.
 Thor himself can strike me down if ever I tell a lie!’

 Before the dwarf could even respond to this, Loki scampered away.

-When Loki got to the other side, he took a deep breath of the fresh sea air to clear his lungs and brushed the dirt from his clothes.
-Before he went back into Hreidmar’s Halls, he checked the skies for any signs of thunder.
+When Loki got out of the treasure trove, he took a deep breath of fresh sea air to clear his lungs and brushed the dirt from his clothes.
+Before he went back into Hreidmar’s halls, he checked the skies for any signs of thunder.

 ‘So, he has returned,’ Hoenir said when he saw Loki step into the halls.
 ‘And with a full bag, no less.’